Richard Thaler: Other writings

-Nobel Prize
+Nobel Memorial Prize in Economics

 Thaler was the 2017 recipient of the Nobel Memorial Prize in Economics for "incorporat[ing] psychologically realistic assumptions into analyses of economic decision-making.
 By exploring the consequences of limited rationality, social preferences, and lack of self-control, he has shown how these human traits systematically affect individual decisions as well as market outcomes."

+"Given the lag between when work is done and when the Nobel Prize is awarded in economics, it would be accurate to say that the prize was largely given for work I did in my Cornell years," Thaler said.

 Immediately following the announcement of the 2017 prize, Professor Peter Gärdenfors, Member of the Economic Sciences Prize Committee, said in an interview that Thaler had "made economics more human".

+In presenting Thaler with his prize, Nobel economics committee chair [2] Per Strömberg, the Chair of the Economic Sciences Prize Committee stated that the portion of Thaler's work on self-control had "finally liberated Adam Smith."
+Richard H. Thaler – Prize presentation This work was done jointly with economist Hersh Shefrin.
+Strömberg stated that the two-system planner-doer approach to self-control helps to reconcile the "deep tension between" the two main streams of Smith's work, the first being about moral sentiments and imperfect rationality (Theory of Moral Sentiments, Smith, 1759) and the second being about rational forces and markets (Wealth of Nations, Smith, 1776).
+The two-system model also provided the theoretical foundation for the nudge approach.

-After learning that he had won the Nobel Prize, Thaler said that his most important contribution to economics "was the recognition that economic agents are human, and that economic models have to incorporate that."
+After learning that he had won the Nobel Memorial Prize in Economics, Thaler said that his most important contribution to economics "was the recognition that economic agents are human, and that economic models have to incorporate that."
 In a nod to the sometimes-unreasonable behavior he has studied so extensively, he also joked that he intended to spend the prize money "as irrationally as possible."

 Paul Krugman, the 2008 winner of the Nobel Memorial Prize in Economics, tweeted "Yes!
-Behavorial econ is the best thing to happen to the field in generations, and Thaler showed the way."
-However, Thaler's selection was not met with universal acclaim; Robert Shiller (one of the 2013 laureates and a fellow behavioral economist) noted that some economists still view Thaler's incorporation of a psychological perspective within an economics framework as a dubious proposition.
+Behaviorial econ is the best thing to happen to the field in generations, and Thaler showed the way."
+However, Thaler's selection was not met with universal acclaim; Robert Shiller (one of the 2013 laureates and a fellow behavioral economist) noted that there are some economists who still view Thaler's incorporation of a psychological perspective within an economics framework as a dubious proposition.
 In addition, an article in The Economist simultaneously praised Thaler and his fellow behavioral colleagues while bemoaning the practical difficulties that have resulted from causing "economists as a whole to back away a bit from grand theorising, and to focus more on empirical work and specific policy questions."

-In chronicling Thaler's path to Nobel laureate, John Cassidy notes that although Thaler's "nudge" theory may not overcome every shortcoming of traditional economics, it has at least grappled with them "in ways that have yielded important insights in areas ranging from finance to international development".
+In chronicling Thaler's path to Nobel Memorial Prize in Economics laureate, John Cassidy notes that although Thaler's "nudge" theory may not overcome every shortcoming of traditional economics, it has at least grappled with them "in ways that have yielded important insights in areas ranging from finance to international development".